 Jacqui has delivered talks at Solent University on healthcare design.
 She has also spoken at trade shows and conferences including The Care Show, Health+Care and Care and Dementia Environments on the subject of how the built environment can support people with sight loss.

-Jacqui will be running a work shop at the NCF Managers Conference on the 5th November 2019 discussing new approaches to interior design.
-To register click here
+Jacqui was also asked to run a work shop at the NCF Managers Conference in November 2019 discussing new approaches to interior design.

 Your wonderful seminar gave all our students insight into how interiors can affect the quality of life for the elderly residents.
 They began to understand that there is much more to designing spaces for the elderly than just making it look good.
 Your carefully took them through appropriate choices for flooring, finishes and colour.
 We were so grateful for your input to this Unit Jacqui, it gave the students the opportunity to see how a professional interior design company addresses elderly living design.